Applying to Graduate/Completing Your Degree

 Applying to Graduate

 Students apply to graduate during their penultimate semester of study.
 So if you are on a typical schedule and graduating in the spring, your application deadline will be during the previous fall semester.
-If you are accelerating your graduation or are on a different schedule, please contact Monica McFall.
+If you are accelerating, please contact your advising dean.

 Follow these guidelines: